Sometimes, it feels like the only thing you’re doing when studying the French language is learning verbs in French.

-Listen to the French verb conjugation.
-If you are learning French to speak / understand French, you first need to know how the verb is pronounced.
+Listen to the French verb form.
+If you are learning French to speak / understand French, you first need to know how the verb in French is pronounced.

 Watch out, there are many silent letters, liaisons and glidings in French!
-Even in verb conjugations: for example,
+Even in verb conjugations!

 - the “ent” at the end of a verb in the “ils” form is silent…

-- “Je suis” is actually pronounced “shui” in modern spoken French.
+- “Je suis” is actually pronounced [shui] in modern French pronunciation.

-- There are glidings after il and elle – “elle est” is pronounced “el-lay”
+- There are glidings after il and elle – “elle est” is pronounced [elay] like the city of L.A.

 It’s important you get the right pronunciation both to understand the French when they speak and to be understood by them.